RAVE Model Explained: Real-Time Neural Audio by IRCAM

 RAVE Training Process and Configurations

 The training process involves multiple phases and configurations.
 RAVEv2 offers several architecture options including v1, v2, v2_small, v3, discrete, and specialized configurations for different hardware requirements.
 Each configuration has specific GPU memory requirements ranging from 5GB for Raspberry Pi-compatible models to 32GB for v3.
+You need about 2-3 hours of clean audio for effective training.

 What to expect during training: